-Major UK energy suppliers have
+Major UK energy suppliers have reversed recently announced energy price hikes.

 After proclaiming higher energy prices for the approaching winter, the UK’s “Big Six” energy providers announced on 2 December that the increases will not be pursued.